 The current treatment option of NTM infections is an oral triple-drug regimen, consisting of rifampicin, ethambutol and a macrolide (clarithromycin) and has an success rate of only 50-60%.
 On need to note that only the macrolide is active against NTMs.
 Rifampicin and ethambutol are administered to prevent the emergence of macrolide resistance.

 The last-line of treatment of MDR NTM infections is Arikayce (an inhaled aminoglycoside, i.e. Amikacin).
 However, inanely approx. 30% of these patients a culture conversion could be achieved.
 Approx. 10% of treated patients developed resistance against Amikacin.

 Unfortunately, antibiotic development still takes 10 to 15 years, and most new antibiotic candidates fail in clinical trials due to toxicity and safety reasons.
 Reviving an existing class of antibiotics and working on natural product-based antibiotic candidates are still the most successful strategies to accelerate antibiotic development and increase the chance for approval of novel antibiotics by regulatory bodies.
 This approach increases the success rate during clinical trials by 300-fold.

 At AGILeBiotics we are focusing on the identification and development of novel antibiotics, which are based on natural products.
-Our proprietary technologies simplify not only the structural modification of complex natural products but give also access to the ‘next generation’ antibiotics.
-With our modification strategies we accelerate our in-house antibiotics development against the most life-threatening MDR bacteria, i.e. CRE infections.
+Our proprietary drug design of complex natural products gives access to the ‘next generation’ antibiotics.
+With our modification strategies we accelerate our in-house antibiotics development against the most life-threatening MDR bacteria.